ElGeroIngles/humanoid-villagers/guidelines.md

 - To-Do:
     - Features:
+        - Add support for custom villages from other datapacks and mods for the naturally spawning villagers setting.
         - Add missing settings to the dialog menu to customize them.
         - Setting to allow for animations in mannequins, such as double crouching when near a player or enable the swimming pose while on water (defaults to true).
         - Setting to allow for conversations between Humans (defaults to true).